-The fuel price forecasts for CARIS are based on the U.S. Energy Information Administration's (EIA)15 current national long-term forecast of delivered fuel prices, which is released each spring as part of the Annual Energy Outlook (AEO).
+The fuel price forecasts for CARIS are based on the U.S. Energy Information Administration's ("EIA")21 current national long-term forecast of delivered fuel prices, which is released each spring as part of its Annual Energy Outlook.
 The figures in this forecast are in nominal dollars.
 The same fuel forecast is utilized for all study cases and scenarios, except for the high and low natural gas price scenarios.